 I have been teaching, facilitating groups and engaged in community-based training and education for nearly 30 years.
 This has been with a range of groups from university students and staff, through to five-year-olds in a rural town.
 I have conducted workshops with many human service professionals and their managers.
 Some of the topics I have explored include: community development principles, action research, participatory methods, values, self awareness, self care, reflective practice, ethical support and Duty of Care legislation, conflict and negotiation, developing student-centred learning, organisational development, team building, relationship development, communication, SRV, understanding needs, exploring professional boundaries and ethics, introduction to human services, and exploring research paradigms.

-Community Development: Local and International Practices (SOSC7288/2288) This course introduces students to the basic approaches, methodologies and techniques of community development within a broader framework of approaches to international development.
+Community Development: Local and International Practices (SOSC7288/2288) This (semester 1) course introduces students to the basic approaches, methodologies and techniques of community development within a broader framework of approaches to international development.
 Students will be introduced to project planning and community participation processes.
 Students will develop basic skills in community development practice, and will engage in a critical exploration of case studies focused on contemporary challenges both in the domestic and international context.

 Community Cultural Development (SOSC7133/2133) This course is predicated on the principal of diversity and the importance of supporting and promoting local community cultures as a critical aspect of belonging and identity.
 It begins, as a starting point, with the challenge of working developmentally in cultural spaces that are increasingly globalised and commoditised.
 Community cultural development thus is positioned as an act of resistance against essentialism and universalism.
 From this position four components of cultural development are explored: valuing and enlivening local culture, valuing and enlivening indigenous culture, cultural diversity, and participatory culture.